Designed by Moore and Hutchins

 In 1950, the Alumnae Lodge, located on the City campus and the Alumnae Association headquarters since 1918, was sold.
 Without a home of their own, the Alumnae Association first occupied space in Goucher House, on the City campus, then in Froelicher Hall and finally in Van Meter Hall at Towson.
 However, the alumnae desired their own space on the new campus.

-In order to create a building suitable for their needs, the alumnae formed the Committee on Planning a Permanent Alumnae House led by Ms. Virginia Merritt, class of 1915, chair, and Ms. Janet Jeffery Harris, class of 1930, vice chair.
+In order to create a building suitable for their needs, the alumnae formed the Committee on Planning a Permanent Alumnae House led by Virginia Merritt '15, chair, and Janet Jeffery Harris '30, vice chair.
 The committee desired to incorporate the needs of all the alumnae, and they conducted informal surveys through the Goucher Alumnae Quarterly to gain opinions.
 They also explored the alumnae facilities of other colleges.
 With assistance from Professor Winslow and the Faculty Planning Committee, the Alumnae House Planning Committee synthesized their findings into the requirements for the architects.
 They desired a ranch house style building consisting of a dining hall, lounge, bedrooms, dormitories, offices, and a meeting room.

 Moore and Hutchins began the designs for the Alumnae House with John Moore as the primary architect; however, by August 1954, after many unsatisfactory designs, the Committee proposed changing architects.
 Instead of changing firms, they instead worked with Robert Hutchins who created a more acceptable plan, both in style and cost.
 There was a groundbreaking ceremony held on June 13, 1955, and after a year of construction, the Alumnae House was dedicated during reunion weekend on June 11, 1956.
 Due to financial restrictions, the Planning Committee had to cut back on some of the elements they desired in their new home.
 However, they ended up with a ranch style house that included a main drawing room, cloak room, kitchen, six bedrooms with three baths, and offices for the Alumnae staff.